EnlightedNot/EnlightedNot/README.md

 - 🔭 I’m currently working on learning coding and getting experience from coding
 - 🌱 I’m currently learning html5 and javascript
 - 🤔 I’m looking for help with coding
-- 📫 How to reach me: gmail: leevi.holmst@gmail.com, linkedin: Leevi Holmström.
+- 📫 How to reach me: gmail: leevi.holmst@gmail.com, linkedin: https://www.linkedin.com/in/leevi-holmstr%C3%B6m-30293b221/